 Queen Mary has a responsibility under the Equality Act 2010 to accommodate the needs of pregnant students, who form one of the ‘protected characteristics’ covered by the legislation.
 Pregnant students should present a MATB1 certificate to confirm their pregnancy to the Disability and Dyslexia Service who will be then able to recommend the provision of 25% additional time to compensate for the fact that they may need to leave the exam hall more frequently than their peers to use the bathroom.
 It is also advisable that pregnant students are sat near the door of the examination venue to minimise disruption to other students if and when they need to leave the exam room.

 Details of how to apply for this are available from the from the Disability and Dyslexia Service website.

 Queen Mary provides guidance and facilities for students who want to breastfeed or express milk on campus.
-Please read the breastfeeding policy for more information.
+Please read the Breastfeeding/Expressing Milk Statement [DOC 36KB] for more information.